Domestic Violence

 Protection Orders

-Victims of domestic violence can apply to the family court for protection orders to keep their abusers away.
+Those experiencing abuse from an abusive partner, ex, or family member can apply to the family court for protection orders to keep their abusers away.
 A "temporary protection order" (a "TPO") may be issued for up to 45 days, and an extended protection order may be issued for up to two years.

 Lease Termination